Nrabyan-17/Nrabyan-17/README.md

 - 🏛️ I’m currently majoring Information System at UPN "Veteran" Jawa Timur

-- 👨‍💻 I’m currently learning AI Automation Workflow using N8N
+- 👨‍💻 I’m currently learning AI Automation Workflow and AI Agent

 - 🧠 I'm always eager to learn about the newest Technology and have a sense of curiousity to the field that i'm interest